wmay/euc-safety/_guides/batteries.md

 Unlike many other fires, spraying water will not stop a lithium-ion battery fire.
 Instead, you need to *completely submerge* the batteries in water.
 When submerged, the water cools the batteries enough to end the thermal runaway.
-(And when removed from the water, the batteries can reignite again.)
+(When removed from the water, the batteries can reignite again.)

 ## Fireproof sacks/cases